+Many people want to know how to pay off credit card debt.
+Some people assume they’ll be in credit card debt forever.
 However, it is very possible to pay off your credit card debt in full—and you might be able to get it done faster than you realize.
-We’ve got a step-by-step plan to help you get out of credit card debt, as well as some tools to help you along your way.
+Here’s your step-by-step plan to help get out of credit card debt, as well as tips and tools to keep you on track.

 If you want to get out of credit card debt, you’re going to need a solid plan.
 Follow these steps to face down your debt, set up a payment plan and pay off your credit cards as quickly as possible.